 - “The best in the business.” — The San Francisco affiliate of ABC-TV

-- “The go-to guy in America if you’re in deep trouble with the feds.” — Verdict Magazine
+- “The go-to guy in America for Federal Sentencing if you’re in deep trouble.” — Verdict Magazine

 Contact Mr. Ellis, a San Francisco federal criminal defense attorney, to discuss your charges, sentencing or prison issues.
-Mr. Ellis represents clients nationwide and abroad from offices in the San Francisco Bay Area, New York and Shanghai, China.
+Mr. Ellis represents clients nationwide and abroad from offices in the San Francisco Bay Area, & New York.

 Federal Prison GuidebookThe Federal Prison Guidebook: 2013-2014 Edition